watercourse-cc/watercourse/services.md

 ### Payment options:

 We will work with you to make sure you can afford the services that you need.
 We accept most insurance plans and many EAP programs.
-For those who do not have insurance, we also offer a sliding fee option.
+For those who do not have insurance, we offer a sliding fee option.

-Unfortunately, we are unable to offer sliding fee rates to clients covered by insurance plans.

 Please call us to see whether your insurance will cover services at Watercourse, or for information about our sliding fee payment options.